-It is preferable to use consumer friendly English.
+It is preferable to use consumer-friendly English to ensure transparency.

 There are strict requirements on the clarity of business-to-consumer contracts, and the clarity is in principle jeopardized if the consumer is not familiar with the language of the contract.
 In case of Austrian consumers, unless a contract is in German, it will be likely assumed that an Austrian consumer will not understand the contract.

 Commercial contracts may be concluded in any language.
 From an enforceability perspective, the claimant has to prove that the counterparty consented to the terms, which includes understanding the language.
 For consumers, this evidentiary burden of proof will be a high bar to clear if the contract language is not the official language of the region of residence of the consumer.

 In general, there is no issue in having contracts executed in another language (eg, English); however, if the contract has to be taken to any Brazilian authority, including courts, only Portuguese versions or sworn translations will be accepted.